arista-channel/acws/docs/b_wireless/b01_lab.md

 3. Once on the `SSID` page, configuration sub-category menu options will appear across the top of the page related to WiFi (the defaults are `Basic`, `Security`, and `Network`).
 You can click on these sub-category names to change configuration items related to that area of the configuration.

-4. To make additional categories visible, click on the 3 dots :material-dots-horizontal: next to `Network` and you can see the other categories that are available to configure (`Analytics`, `Captive Portal`, etc.).
+4. To make additional categories visible, click on the 3 dots :material-dots-horizontal: next to `Network` and you can see the other categories that are available to configure (`Wifi7`,`Access Controls`, `Captive Portal`, etc.).

     ![Campus Studio](./assets/images/b01/wifi/03_wifi.png)